Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 Why Create an RFP?

-For government projects, RFPs are very important for removing cronyism for public procurements.
-This means that everyone gets a fair chance in bidding for the project because the RFP highlights the ability and status of the bidder for the procurement manager or administrator to check.
 If a bidder’s status makes the cut, the project is awarded to them.
 If not, then there is a chance for the other bidders to get the project.
-Of course, depending on how many bidders there are for the project, there can be times when the potential responses coming from bidders are limited.
+Depending on how many bidders there are for the project, there can be times when the potential responses coming from bidders are limited.

 Without RFPs, there will be bias as to who gets the project.
 Friends and/or close associates with the procurement manager or admin will be awarded the contract for the proposal without looking at the other bidders.
 Most of the time, this system fails because the one who gets the contract is not able to finish the project.
 If they do, the results are often poor.

-RFPin the Procurement Process
+RFP in the Procurement Process

 As a whole, RFPs often fit during the early stages of the procurement process.
 Proposals are often used when you need to announce something right, so it’s only natural that it comes first in the list.